mmuratarat/mmuratarat.github.io/_pages/faq.md

 64. [How to do F-test for equality of two variances?](#how-to-do-f-test-for-equality-of-two-variances)
 65. [What does statistical interaction mean?](#what-does-statistical-interaction-mean)
 66. [Explain generalized linear model](#explain-generalized-linear-model).
+67. Given X and Y are independent variables with normal distributions, what is the mean and variance of the distribution of 2X - Y when the corresponding distributions are X follows N (3, 4) and Y follows N(1, 4)?

 [General Machine Learning](#general-machine-learning)